-Social and Cultural Debates in 20th Century China
+GCHN-SHU 231 Social and Cultural Debates in 20th Century China

 "Our present trouble lies in our clinging to old institutions without knowing how to change," Kang Youwei wrote in a letter to the Emperor in 1898.
 Kang's concern would dominate intellectual debates over the twentieth century.
-In this course we will explore social and cultural debates in 20th-century.
-China, focusing on topics such as Confucianism, social reform, nationalism, women empowerment, and art and literature.
-The questions that will guide this course include: Why did scholars like Kang Youwei and Liang Qiyao advocate reform and constitutional monarchy, while others, like Sun Yat-sen and Qiu Jin, called for revolution and the overthrow of the empire?
+In this course we will explore social and cultural debates in 20th-century China, focusing on topics such as Confucianism, social reform, nationalism, women empowerment, and art and literature.
+The questions that will guide this course we will explore and Oiu Jin, called for revolution and the overthrow of the empire?
 What led to the Chinese Civil War between the Nationalists and the Communists?
 What was the May Fourth Movement about?
 Who are Mr. Science and Mr. Democracy?
 What did Hu Shi and Chen Duxiu mean when they declared classical language 'dead'?
 What are Lu Xun's Diary of a Madman and Ding Ling's Miss Sophia's Diary really about?
-What did Mao Zedong mean when he claimed at the Yan'an Forum, in 1942: "There is in fact no such thing as art for art's sake [...] literature and art are the cogs and wheels in the whole revolutionary machine"?
+What did Mao Zedong mean when he claimed at the Yan'an Forum, in 1942: "There is in fact no such thing as art for art's sake [...] literature and art are the cogs and wheels in the whole revolutionary machine?"
 What is meant by the Cultural Fever of 1980s China?
-What made the 'hooligan' (遊徒) author Wang Shuo a national bestseller in the 1980s?
-What were the main points of debate between the New Left and the neo-Liberals in the 1990s?
+What made the 'hooligan' (游氓) author Wang Shuo a national bestseller in the 1980s?
+What oid the main points of debate between the New Left and the neo-Liberals in the 1990s?